Nyerguds/MobiusMapEditor/README.md

 * Removed irrelevant orders from the unit missions list (Selling, Missile, etc.)
 * Fixed case sensitivity related crashes in TD teamtypes.
 * TD triggers without a teamtype will now automatically get "None" filled in as teamtype, fixing the malfunctioning of their repeat status.
-* Added Ctrl-N, Ctrl+O, Ctrl+S etc shortcuts for the File menu.
+* Added Ctrl+N, Ctrl+O, Ctrl+S etc. shortcuts for the File menu.
 * Fixed double indicator on map tile selection window.
 * Fixed smudge reading in TD to allow 5 crater stages.
 * Added tool window to adjust crater stage.
-* Fixed terrain objects not saving their trigger.
+* Fixed TD terrain objects not saving their trigger.
 Note that only "Attacked" triggers work on them.
 * RA "Spied by..." trigger event now shows the House to select.
 * Added "Add" buttons in triggers and teamtypes dialogs.
 * Fixed tab order in triggers and teamtypes dialogs.